CS

 Feature Showdown

-The Outlander Exceed is loaded: 12.3-inch screen, Bose audio, 360-degree camera, heads-up display, heated and ventilated seats.
-The RAV4 GXL is more modest: 10.5-inch screen, wireless CarPlay, digital key.
-Feature-for-feature the Outlander wins, but it also costs $11k more.
+The Outlander Exceed is the more heavily specified of the two: 12.3-inch screen, Bose audio, 360-degree camera, head-up display, heated and ventilated seats.
+The RAV4 GXL is more modest, with a 10.5-inch screen, wireless CarPlay and digital key.
+Feature for feature the Outlander wins, as it should for $18,650 more.
+Whether that is the right way to spend the difference is the question the rest of this comparison answers.

 Drivetrain

-This is where they're fundamentally different.
+This is where they are fundamentally different.
 The Outlander can drive 84km on pure electricity.
-The RAV4 can't plug in at all.
+This RAV4 cannot plug in at all, though Toyota does sell a plug-in RAV4 higher up the range.

 DrivetrainOutlander PHEVRAV4 Hybrid